 Step 03: Flush the toilet

-How to tell if the toilet pipe is frozen?
+How do you tell if the toilet pipe is frozen?

 It is easy to understand the symptoms of a frozen toilet pipe.
 The plumbers can easily understand it.
 But how can you understand as you are not a plumber?